menandmice/micetro_docs/guides/implementation/dns_agents_linux.rst

     * Are you running named in a chroot() environment?
     * What is the chroot() directory?
     * Where is the BIND configuration file?
-    * Would you like the DNS agent to run ``name-checkconf`` to verify changes when editing advanced server and zone options?
+    * Would you like the DNS agent to run ``named-checkconf`` to verify changes when editing advanced server and zone options?
     * Where is ``named-checkconf`` located?
     * The installer needs to rearrange the files in ``<directory>`` and restart the name server.
 A backup will be created.
 Is this OK?
     * Enter the user and group names under which you want to run the Micetro DNS agent.
 This must be the user which is running named.